image of the recipe rebel cookbook cover on transparent background.Get The Recipe Rebel Cookbook here 🎉

 Instructions

-• Remove the giblets and neck from the inside of the chicken if they are there.
+• Remove the giblets and neck from the inside of the chicken, if they are inside.

-• Combine melted butter with salt, paprika, garlic powder and pepper.
+• In a bowl, combine the butter, salt, paprika, garlic powder, and pepper.

-• Use an upside down tablespoon (see video for a visual) to loosen the skin from the chicken breast and drumsticks as best you can.
+• Use an upside-down tablespoon (so that it follows the natural curve of the chicken) to loosen the skin from the chicken breast and drumsticks as best you can.

-• Pour some of the melted butter under the skin onto the breasts and drumsticks and use the tablespoon to spread it around.
-Spread the rest of it onto the outside of the chicken on top of the skin (I do breast side only, as the underside of the chicken will be seasoned as it cooks)
+• Spoon some of the butter mixture under the skin onto the breasts and drumsticks and use the tablespoon to spread it around.
+Spread the rest of it onto the outside of the chicken on top of the skin.

-• Tie the legs tight to the body and tug the wings underneath (or you can tie the wings to the body as well).
-Place in a rimmed baking dish and pour in 1 cup of water (this prevents the fat from smoking in the oven as it drips off).
+• Using kitchen twine, tie the legs tight to the body and tuck the wings underneath.
+Place the chicken in a rimmed baking dish and pour in the water.
+(This prevents the fat from smoking in the oven as it drips off.)

-• Roast, uncovered, for 1 hour to 1 hour and 30 minutes, depending on the size of your chicken (for a 3.5 lb chicken, I roast exactly 1 hour 10 minutes), until a meat thermometer inserted in the thickest part (inner thigh near the breast but away from the bone), reads at least 165 degrees F. If your chicken is darkening quickly, you can tent with tin foil to prevent further browning.
+• Roast, uncovered, for 1 hour to 1 hour and 30 minutes, depending on the size of your chicken, until a meat thermometer inserted into the thickest part of the inner thigh near the breast but away from the bone reaches 165°F. If your chicken is darkening quickly, you can tent with foil to prevent further browning.

-• Remove from the oven and let rest for at least 15 minutes before slicing and serving.
+• Remove from the oven and let rest for 15 minutes before slicing and serving.

 Notes